albertcaerus/angular-socket-resource-1/README.md

 ## Installation

-Before Installation, please be aware of the security threat imposed by this module as described further below.
+Before Installation, please be aware of the possible security threat imposed by this module as described further below.
+If you want to use this for sensitive data you should install [passport.socketio](https://github.com/jfromaniello/passport.socketio) first.

 1. Make sure socket.io works.
 If it's not yet in use, add socket.io as dependency to package.json